This page lists elected presidents and presidential candidates for the elections from 1972-2020.

 June 14, 1946 - Still Alive

-Donald J. Trump is the 45th President fo the United States, serving since 2017.
+Donald J. Trump is the 45th President fo the United States, serving from 2016-2020.
 He had previously had no political experience prior to becoming president but had a long career in real estate especially in the New York/New Jersey area.
-He is currently favored to win reelection in 2020.

 July 19, 1922- October 21, 2012